 Unfortunately, like Pitbulls, Shar-Peis also spent some time working as fighting dogs.

 This was because their loose skin made it easier for them to reach around and grab their opponent, even if the opponent had one of the Shar-Pei's rolls in his mouth.

 While it is true of any dog that the earlier you train them, the better never is this truer than with a Chinese Shar-Pei.

-Health of a Chinese Shar-Pei
+The Health of a Chinese Shar-Pei

-The Shar-Pei is especially vulnerable to skin conditions, like seborrhea, pyoderma, and mange, though not every Shar-Pei will develop them.
+The Shar-Pei is especially vulnerable to skin conditions like seborrhea, pyoderma, and mange, though not every Shar-Pei will develop them.

 In particular, you will need to watch out for something called “Shar-Pei fever,” which affects the dog’s hock joints, making them swell.

 Other conditions that can affect the Shar-Pei include: